vladgrish/ds_spac_project/README.md

 ### Hypothesis
-Our assumption is that by narrowing the research to a specific type of stocks (one having a similar behavior) we could gain some certainty and achieve a model that predicts prices with high enough precision to make mid-term buy/sell decisions.
+Our assumption is that by narrowing the research to a specific type of stocks (one having a similar behavior) we could gain some certainty and produce a model that predicts prices with high enough precision to make midterm buy/sell decisions.
+We chose to focus on SPAC stocks.

 #### What is a SPAC?
 SPAC is an acronym for a Special-Purpose Acquisition Company.